ngxquang/aws-ws1-sqs-sns/content/3-combine/_index.md

 #### 2. Workflow in Fanout Architecture

 - SNS Topic: This is where messages are received from applications or users.
-For instance, a system might send a message containing customer information, with a specific data field being ```book-type```.
+For instance, a system might send a message containing book type information, with a specific data field being ```book-type```.

 ```
 {